bharding216/logistics_app/README.md

 - Give structure to the data so that analysis can be performed
 - Create user 'roles' and access rights to improve data integrity

-Throughout this project I learned how to create RESTful APIs, how to deploy a database to a remote server (using Heroku), how to impplement user authentication and assign access rights/permissions to each user, and (most importantly) how to collaborate with industry professionals and create a software product that makes their job much easier.
+Throughout this project I learned how to create RESTful APIs, how to deploy a database to a remote server (using Heroku), how to implement user authentication and assign access rights/permissions to each user, and (most importantly) how to collaborate with industry professionals and create a software product that makes their job much easier.

 ## Using the Project